Back

 The annual ‘Be a Senior Chorister for a Day’ event is the perfect opportunity to experience life as a senior chorister, from morning rehearsal through to school lessons, and finally a short service of Evensong when they will have the chance to sing with the Cathedral Choir.

-Children currently in Years 7 and 8 who are interested in finding out more about becoming a senior chorister as they enter into Year 9 are invited to attend the annual ‘Be a Senior Chorister for a Day’ event on Thursday, 6 November 2025.
+Children currently in Years 7 and 8 who are interested in finding out more about becoming a Senior Chorister as they enter into Year 9 are invited to attend the annual ‘Be a Senior Chorister for a Day’ event on Thursday, 12 November 2026.

-For information about the event, please contact Truro School Admissions on 01872 246062 or email [email protected].
-You can also sign up using the form below.
+For information about the event, please contact the Truro School Admissions team on 01872 246062 or email [email protected].

 The Cathedral’s Director of Music is happy to meet and pre-audition any prospective choristers to give feedback.
 Please contact James Anderson-Besant [email protected] for more information.